ucan-wg/spec/README.md

 [Inversion of control] is achieved due to two properties: self-certifying delegation and reference passing.
 There is no Authorization Server (AS) that sits between requestors and resources.
 In traditional terms, the owner of a UCAN resource is the resource server (RS) directly.

-This inverts the usual relationship between resources and users: the resource grants some (or all) authority over itself to agents, as opposed an Authorization Server managing the relationship between them.
+This inverts the usual relationship between resources and users: the resource grants some (or all) authority over itself to agents, as opposed to an Authorization Server managing the relationship between them.
 This has several major advantages:

 - Fully distributed and scalable
 - Self-contained request without intermediary